South Miami Heights, Florida

 South Miami Heights is a census-designated place (CDP), originally known as Eureka, in Miami-Dade County, Florida.
 It is part of the Miami metropolitan area of South Florida.
 The population was 36,770 as of the 2020 census.

 Geography

-South Miami Heights is located 17 mi southwest of downtown Miami at (25.588784, -80.385209).
+South Miami Heights is located 17 mi southwest of downtown Miami.
 It is bordered to the east by Cutler Bay, to the south by Goulds, to the northwest by Richmond West, and to the northeast by West Perrine.
 It is bordered to the north by Thompson Memorial Park and Zoo Miami.

 According to the United States Census Bureau, the CDP has a total area of 5.0 sqmi, of which 0.08 sqmi, or 1.52%, are water.